jjjbushjjj/talos-vmware/README.md

 * Generates talos configs for nodes
 * Bootstrap cluster
 * Generates talosconfig
-* Generates kubeconfig
+* Generates kubeconfig <- This is essential for Configuration stage.
+Providers there use it for access.
-* Install additional software into the cluster
-  - cilium CNI (This one runs at bootstrap stage)
-  - vsphere CSI

-### Configuration day 2

 * Scale UP Cluster